prakharsingh2412/prakharsingh2412/README.md

 # 💫 About Me:
-⚛️ React Frontend Developer passionate about building interactive and user-friendly web experiences 🎮 Developed a Tic Tac Toe game in React, focusing on clean UI, efficient state management, and smooth user interactions 🚀 Currently learning backend development with the goal of becoming a full-stack developer 💡 Enjoy turning ideas into engaging digital products and continuously improving my skills
+⚛️ React Frontend Developer passionate about building interactive and user-friendly web experiences <br>
+🎮 Developed a Tic Tac Toe game in React, focusing on clean UI, efficient state management, and smooth user interactions<br>
+🚀 Currently learning backend development with the goal of becoming a full-stack developer<br>
+💡 Enjoy turning ideas into engaging digital products and continuously improving my skills